 CLUSTER_NAME=anywhere-cluster

 3. Generate a cluster configuration.
-The following command will output a YAML file with a default configuration for the EKS Anywhere cluster.
+The following command will output a YAML file with a default

 eksctl anywhere generate clusterconfig $CLUSTER_NAME –provider docker > $CLUSTER_NAME.yaml